 Intramurals and Travel Games

-Holliston Youth Soccer manages intramural referees and travel referees as seperate groups.
-There is a coordinator (assignor/mentor) for each group.
-The available referees are sourced from the Massachusetts State Referee Committee.
-Preference is given to Holliston referees, but at times the coordinators may need to utilize referees from other towns.
+Holliston Youth Soccer manages intramural referees and travel referees as separate groups.
+There is a coordinator (assignor/mentor) for intramural games and one for travel games.
+Assignment preference is given to Holliston referees, but at times the coordinators may need to utilize referees from other towns.

-The intramural referee coordinator will introduce referees to U8 (4v4) and U10 (6v6) games through a series of mentored assignments.
-Once the new referee is comfortable, they will get solo assignments.
+The intramural referee coordinator will introduce referees to U8 (4v4) and U10 (6v6) games through a series of mentored assignments with experienced referees.
+Once a new referee is comfortable, her or she will get solo assignments.

-To get assignments for travel games, a referee must either be a grade 8 or have two years experience as a grade 9.
-Exceptions may be made by the travel referee coordinator based on ability.
+To get assignments for travel games, a referee must be a Grade 8 certified and have two years experience.
+Exceptions may be made by the travel referee coordinator based on ability and soccer experience.
 The coordinator would do an assessment in this case.
 Generally speaking, referees are only assigned games where they are two years older than the players.
 Travel referees are first introduced as assistant referees (ARs) and are offered center assignments based on ability and level of play.
-Travel games include different levels of play based on the sections the teams play in.

 - The Massachusetts State Referee Committee provides guidance, training and certification for our referees.